-Saudi Opportunities Fund (the "Fund") is an open-ended fund created by an agreement between Audi Capital Company (the "Fund Manager") and investors (the "Unitholders") in the Fund.
-The objective of the Fund is to invest according to the Shari'ah guideline, and to achieve long term capital appreciation through investing primarily in the equities of the Saudi listed companies, specifically in SandP Saudi listed companies in line with the Shariah guidelines.
-The Fund will not distribute any dividend to unit holders and will reinvest the profits and cash dividend distributed to the Fund.
+Audi Income Fund (the "Fund") is an open-ended fund created by an agreement between Audi Capital Company (the "Fund Manager") and investors (the "Unitholders") in the Fund.
+The Fund was established on 5 Jumada Al-Akhirah 1440H (corresponding to 10 February 2019) as per approval from the Capital Market Authority ("CMA") and commenced its operations on 6 Sha'ban 1440H (corresponding to 11 April 2019).

-The Fund was established on 26 Rajab 1436H (corresponding to 15 April 2015) as per approval from the Capital Market Authority ("CMA") and commenced its operations on 1 May 2015.
+The objective of the Fund is to distribute income to its unitholders through investing in local, regional market and international sukuk.